leahvelleman/jekyll-lilypond/README.md

 |`style` | Style attribute | empty |
 |`caption` | Figure caption | empty |

-In addition, you can determine how much structure Jekyll puts around the image.
-By default, the plugin wraps the image in a `figure` tag, displays a caption if you provide one, and creates a button to play the mp3 if you ask it to generate one.
-To remove these extra tags and just create a bare `img` element, specify `template: basic`.
-(If you do this, the `mp3`, `tempo`, and `caption` attributes have no effect.)
+Finally, you can control whether the plugin inserts a `figure` element with extra controls or just a bare `img` element.
+The default is a `figure`.
+If you generate an mp3, it includes a button to play it, and if you specify a caption, it displays it as a `figurecaption` element.
+To remove these extras and just insert a bare `img`, specify `template: bare`.

 ### Choosing a font